smar000/evoGateway/README.md

 The `name` parameter can be anything.
 Note that the script will automatically prefix a device type 3 or 4 letter acronym to the name in the various log files showing the device type (e.g. `TRV Master Bedroom`).
 The `zoneId` is the zone number that evohome has assigned, and the `zoneMaster` flag is used to identify which of the devices is the master, for controlling overall zone temperature, in an multi-device zone (e.g. where there are more than one TRVs in a given zone).

 #### Hardware
+**NOTE** The hardware can be purchased **fully assembled**, including proper PCB, from ebay (search for `nanoCUL FTDI 868MHz`), and currently appears to be going for about £20.

+If building yourself, you will need:

 * **1 x Arduino nano** (clone should be fine), preferably with FTDI usb chipset, though the cheaper CH341 chipset also worked.
 The only issue I had with the CH341 was that the USB port was not always cleanly released when the python script exited.
 My FTDI based build is much more reliable in this respect.